 One point that I will add that I’ve not seen mentioned elsewhere, is this.

 As a performance-loving octogenarian, I can tell you it’s a really fun way to sail.
-Fast but Safer, so I enthusiastically recommend such a stormsail with a wing mast to all builders, for all high wind use.
+Fast but Safer, so I enthusiastically recommend a small but high-aspect mainsail with a wing mast to all builders, for all high wind use.
+This may be 'over 18kts' for someone athletic who likes to hang out, but this sail can make things a lot more comfortable, easier and safer over 15 kts for the older sailor.

 "My CF-wingmast is finally done, and bringing it out of the basement yesterday was like a birth to me!
 It is truly a spectacular piece of complex design and fabrication inventiveness.
 I am both proud of the final product and impressed with the build method, all the way through.
 The build-manual was key to my success.
 It is extremely complete in design and structural detail and also very helpful with build techniques.
 In summary, building the carbon fiber wing mast was a three month project which I will never forget.
 I have a mast that rivals or equals professionally built ones and is probably even stronger.
 I also learned a raft of new skills, saved quite a chunk of money, but beyond all of that I have the tremendous reward and pride that comes from this special DIY project.
 It is actually quite amazing to work through this unique design with a process that enables one to start with a bunch of soft carbon fiber cloth and a couple of gallons of epoxy, and end up successfully constructing a state of the art rotating carbon fiber wing mast.
 Thank you Mike!"
 Jim van N, USA, 2020 See photo of JIM'S MAST .... first time builder too ! ---- >>